Supersonic Acrobatic Rocket-Powered Battle-Cars

-Supersonic Acrobatic Rocket-Powered Battle-Cars is a vehicular soccer video game for the PlayStation 3.
-The game was released in North America in October 2008, and in Europe in February 2009.
-The campaign mode of the game is made up of a series of varied mini-games, and tournaments against AI that can only be played in single-player mode.
-A sequel, titled Rocket League, was released in July of 2015.
+Supersonic Acrobatic Rocket-Powered Battle-Cars is a vehicular soccer video game developed by Psyonix and released for the PlayStation 3 in North America in October 2008 and in Europe in February 2009.
+The campaign mode of the game is made up of a series of varied mini-games and tournaments against AI that can only be played in single-player.
+A sequel, titled Rocket League, was released in 2015.

 Gameplay

 The game is played by one or more players, locally or online, using their car to hit a soccer ball that is much larger than the car to score a goal.
 Each goal is worth one point, and the team with the most points when 5 minutes have passed wins.
 The game includes mechanics such as the double jump, which allows to jump another time in the air after jumping from the ground, giving a faster in-air speed.